Acceptable Quality of Life for a Specific Period of Time

 Universal Advance Digital Directive (uADD)™

-An emergency, critical and advance care plan developed by MyDirectives.
+An advance care plan developed by MyDirectives.
 The uADD combines all of the elements of a living will, a medical power of attorney, and your preferences regarding attempts at CPR, palliative and hospice care, organ donation and autopsy.
 The MyDirectives platform lets you move at your own pace, skip questions if you wish, and update your answers as your life and thoughts change.
 You can attach video messages, audio files and other notes – whatever you believe will help you live with confidence your plan is a meaningful expression of your medical treatment goals, preferences and priorities if you ever have an emergency and can’t communicate.
 Since everyone’s uADD is different, MyDirectives is focused more on helping you create a quality document that is accessible globally, than on satisfying a particular legal threshold defined locally.
 In fact, MyDirectives makes no guarantee that the uADD will be deemed “legal” since there is no way to know where or when the document will be accessed and what rules may have changed at that time.
 We believe the MyDirectives uADD can provide doctors with better insight into your wishes than a traditional legal form on paper.
 Please remember that doctors can always refuse to comply with your wishes if they have an objection of conscience or consider your wishes medically inappropriate.
 So, the best way for you to use MyDirectives is to update your answers, discuss your goals, preferences and priorities with your doctors, family and caregivers ahead of time before a health crisis occurs, and take advantage of MyDirectives’ sharing features and video messaging options to expressly state, in your own words and voice, that these are your thoughts, your values, your priorities.

 A vegetative state is usually described as an "eyes-open unconsciousness."
 The patient has sleep-wake cycles and, when awake, his or her eyes will be open, but as with comatose patients, a person in a true vegetative state has no awareness of self or surroundings, no communication, and no sustained, purposeful or voluntary movement.
 Current neuroscience suggests that true vegetative patients do not suffer.
 However, at least some patients who appear vegetative on bedside exam may have some degree of consciousness detectable on more sophisticated testing.
 These patients can be considered minimally conscious.